krawaller/algol5/modules/content/material/games/duplo/about.md

 ---
-updated: 2020-03-01
+updated: 2020-04-22
 ---

-{GAME} was invented by Walter Joris around Y2K, and published in his amazing book {EXTLINK:text=100 strategic games for pen and paper,url=https://www.amazon.com/100-Strategic-Games-Walter-Joris/dp/1842227270}
+{GAME} was invented by {INTLINK:url=/tags/walter_joris_and_100_strategic_games_for_pen_and_paper,text=Walter Joris} around Y2K, and published in his amazing book {INTLINK:url=/tags/walter_joris_and_100_strategic_games_for_pen_and_paper,text=100 Strategic Game for Pen and Paper}.

-{PIC:name=walterart.png,cred=Art by Walter Joris,title=He does abstract art too!,credurl=https://www.flickr.com/photos/waljoris/49173405073/}
+{PIC:name=duplointhebook.jpg,cred=Photo by me,title=Duplo in the book}

-{GAME} is characterised by pieces being added, never moved or removed (after all, the title of the book isn't "...for pen and paper and eraser").
+Like most games in the book {GAME} is characterised by pieces being continuously added, never moved or removed.
 This in combination with the line extension mechanic makes for a fast but rather deep game, difficult to play well!